 Being quick on your toes allows you to avoid incoming attacks fairly easily.
 As opposed to the Ursine set, this one is more focused on avoiding attacks rather than absorbing them.

-The Cat school gear comes with seven pieces, which include: Armor, Gauntlets, Boots, Trousers, Silver Sword, Steel Sword, and a Crossbow.
+The Cat school gear comes with seven pieces, which include Feline Armor, Gauntlets, Boots, Trousers, a Silver Sword, a Steel Sword, and a Crossbow.
 Wearing three pieces increases the damage dealt by fast attacks for 5 seconds every time you land a strong attack.
-Wearing six pieces gives a bonus of +50% damage from rear attacks to stun the enemy, but also takes away an ability point.
+Wearing six pieces of the Feline Witcher gear gives a bonus of +50% damage from rear attacks to stun the enemy but also takes away an ability point.

-To craft this gear set, you will need to find all of the Cat School Gear diagrams scattered throughout Novigrad, either in the Scavenger Hunt: Cat School Gear or without it.
+To craft the Cat School gear set, you will need to find all of the Cat School Gear diagrams scattered throughout Novigrad, either in the Scavenger Hunt: Cat School Gear or without it.
 You must be level at least 17 to craft the Feline Set.

 Griffin School Gear